Accreditation and Institutional Effectiveness Committee Charter

-Home » Accreditation » Accreditation Steering Committee » Accreditation Steering Committee Charter
+Home » Accreditation » Accreditation and Institutional Effectiveness Committee » Accreditation and Institutional Effectiveness Committee Charter

-Reporting Relationships The Accreditation Steering Committee is a Shared Governance Committee.
-The Committee makes regular reports to the Academic Senate, Planning and Budget Committee (PBC), and President’s Advisory Council (PAC).
+Reporting Relationships The AIEC is a Shared Governance Committee.
+The Committee makes regular reports to the Academic Senate, Classified Senate, Planning and Budget Committee (PBC), and President’s Advisory Council (PAC).

-Decision-Making Authority The ASC co-chairs (Accreditation Liaison Officer and Accreditation Faculty Chair) have the authority to form and select an Institutional Self-Evaluation Report (ISER) development team(s).
+Decision-Making Authority The AIEC co-chairs (Accreditation Liaison Officer and Accreditation Faculty Chair) have the authority to form and select an Institutional Self-Evaluation Report (ISER) development team(s).

-The ASC co-chairs have the authority to determine an ISER development plan and timeline.
+The AIEC co-chairs have the authority to determine an ISER development plan and timeline.

-The ASC has the authority to form and dissolve subcommittees or workgroups to implement improvement plans, execute Quality Focus Essay (QFE) projects, or address ACCJC recommendations.
+The AIEC has the authority to form and dissolve subcommittees or workgroups to implement improvements, align with accreditation standards, and address ACCJC recommendations.

 Membership CompositionCo-Chair, Accreditation Liaison Officer (ALO)